-Please use the official Rose State College logo and tagline in the signature block of all Outlook and OWA (Outlook Web Access) email messages.
+Please use the official Rose State College logo and tagline in the signature block of all Outlook email messages.
 Note that the policy for signatures for official Rose State College email has changed: We do not allow the use of quotes, quips or sayings in the signature block of Rose State College emails.
-Place the logo immediately below your formatted contact information in the signature block in both the Outlook signature and the OWA signature blocks.
+Place the logo immediately below your formatted contact information in the signature block in the Outlook signature.

-Step-by-step- instructions for creating an Outlook and an OWA signature with the logo and tag line are provided in PDF format in the links below.
-If you need/want assistance with the process, please contact Brandon Acree (ext.
-7905), Pam Fordenbacher (ext.
-6299), or Ken Roper (ext.
-6240).
+Step-by-step- instructions for creating an Outlook signature with the logo and tag line are provided in PDF format in the links below.
+If you need/want assistance with the process, please contact Ken Roper (ext.
+6240) or B. Acree (ext.
+7905).
 We will be pleased to provide assistance.

 Campus Network Password Policy